maswiebe/maswiebe.github.io/assets/mml/test.md

     #### Poisson model: assaults
     ![](https://michaelwiebe.com/assets/mml/ass_pois.png){:width="80%"}

+[^4]: One problem with this specification is that California has no omitted years.
+Every year from 1994-2012 has a dummy variable, which seems like a dummy variable trap (i.e., multicollinearity).
+Specifically: 1994-2000 are covered by dummies for -2 to 4, and 2001-2012 are covered by the 5+ binned dummy.

-[^3]: Moreover, as noted above, I am estimating the differential effect of MML in border states relative to inland states, while GKZ are estimating the absolute effect.
+[^5]: Moreover, as noted above, I am estimating the differential effect of MML in border states relative to inland states, while GKZ are estimating the absolute effect.
 I also drop counties that have the black share of population greater than 100%.
 It seems the authors were doing some extrapolation that got out of control.

-[^4]: We shouldn't care about this graph, because weighting is unwarranted.
+[^6]: We shouldn't care about this graph, because weighting is unwarranted.
     #### Event study: robberies, weighted (binning 5+)
     ![](https://michaelwiebe.com/assets/mml/es_rob_bin.png){:width="80%"}

-[^5]: One problem with this specification is that California has no omitted years.
-Every year from 1994-2012 has a dummy variable, which seems like a dummy variable trap (i.e., multicollinearity).
-Specifically: 1994-2000 are covered by dummies for -2 to 4, and 2001-2012 are covered by the 5+ binned dummy.

 <!-- Log-level results:
     #### Event study (log-level): homicides, (binning 5+)